Dempagumi.inc: 2017–2019: Member count changes in six years

 Dempagumi.inc served as headliner several large festivals, including Idol Yokochō Natsumatsuri 2018.
 On May 23, they performed at "GIRLS POWER LIVE" at Yokohama Arena.
 From April to July, they held their first one-man national hall tour with seven people, Cosmo Tour 2018-Planetary Exploration-".
 On July 7th, they made their second appearance at the Kawaguchiko Stella Theater, "July 7 is the Tanabata Festival Arc".
 They have also appeared in events across the country and abroad, and also visited three live houses in the "Tohoku Danpa Daisakusen" in early August.
 Furthermore, from July to September, they also sponsored "Cosmo Tour 2018 – Encounter with the Unknown ~" and "Reunion with the Known –".
 On September 26, their 17th single "プレシャスサマー!" was released.
-In "Okinawa Special Edition" held on October 13 and 14, Nemu Yumemi stated that he would graduate on the second day of Budokan performance on January 7 of the following year and retire in March.
+In "Okinawa Special Edition" held on October 13 and 14, Nemu Yumemi stated that she would graduate on the second day of the group's Budokan performance on January 7 of the following year and then retire in March.